-May __, 2001
+June 6, 2001, 2001

-[NRG Energy, Inc.}
+NRG Energy, Inc.

+901 Marquette Avenue

+Suite 2300

+Minneapolis, MN 55402-3265

-Attn.:
+Attn.: Craig Mataczynski

 Re: Letter of Intent

-Dear []:
+Dear Craig:

-This letter of intent (“Agreement”), effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of [NRG], a [] corporation (“NRG”) and Enron North America Corp., a Delaware corporation (“EPMI”), to evaluate the possibility of EPMI and NRG’s entering into a transaction for the provision of certain energy management services (the “Transaction”) involving the generation assets listed on Exhibit A (“the Assets”).
+This letter of intent (“Agreement”), effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of NRG Energy, a [] corporation (“NRG”) and Enron North America Corp., a Delaware corporation (“EPMI”), to evaluate the possibility of EPMI and NRG’s entering into a transaction for the provision of certain energy management services (the “Transaction”) involving the generation assets listed on Exhibit A (“the Assets”).
 NRG and EPMI are sometimes referred to individually as a “Party” and collectively as the “Parties.”

 This Agreement is intended to set forth certain basic terms of the understanding reached to date and to serve as a basis for further discussions and negotiations among the Parties with respect to the Transaction.
 The matters set forth in Article I are not intended to and do not constitute a binding agreement of the Parties with respect to the goods and services comprising the Transaction.
-Any such binding agreement will only arise upon the negotiation, execution and delivery of mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including the approval of such agreements and the Transaction by the respective board of directors of each Party.
+Any such binding agreement will only arise upon the negotiation, execution and delivery of mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including management approval of such agreements and the Transaction by each Party.
 The matters set forth in Article II do constitute binding agreements of the Parties.

 In consideration of the rights and obligations of the Parties hereunder, and other good and valuable consideration, the receipt and sufficiency of which being hereby acknowledged by the Parties, the Parties hereby agree as follows.